 In the mean time, enjoy what I’ve posted so far and don’t be afraid to leave feedback.

 “Fiction was invented the day Jonas arrived home and told his wife he was three days late because he had been swallowed by a whale” – Gabriel Garcia Marquez

 Welcome to my blog.
 I love writing fiction and have been writing since I was little (well, littler).
 I hope to publish someday (hopefully sooner rather than later).
 Right now, I want to work on getting my name out and have people read my work.
 Feedback is not only welcome, it’s encouraged.
 In addition to posting some of my short stories and excerpts from longer projects.
 I’ll probably be writing a lot about books and reading too.
-The look will likely change as I figure out where everything is and adjust.
+The look will likely change and evolve as I figure out where everything is and adjust.